 How Quick Are These Options?

-Through self-teaching and to some extent distance learning, the onus really will be on you to decide when you’re ready to get out there and call yourself a life coach, meaning that the range of time it would take you will vary significantly based on the free time available that you have to dedicate yourself to learning and training, and the point at which you’re ready to “get out there”.
+Through self-teaching and to some extent distance learning, the onus really will be on you to decide when you’re ready to become a practising life coach, meaning that the range of time it would take you will vary significantly based on the free time available that you have to dedicate yourself to learning and training, and the point at which you’re ready to “get out there”.

 The important thing to note here though is that, paradoxically, the ambition of becoming a great life coach could take even longer than through formal, professional life coach training.
-Without the learning, structure, accountability, rigorous qualification processes and options for valuable feedback that a formal coach training course offers you, it is very possible that your journey to confidently calling yourself a coach may drag out.
+Without the learning, structure, accountability, rigorous qualification processes and options for valuable feedback that formal life coach programs offer you, it is very possible that your journey to confidently calling yourself a good life coach may drag out.
 On top of this, while there are exceptions, without certification the process of finding clients willing to speak with you may be much longer.
 And without clients to coach, the reality is you aren’t really a life coach yet.

 What About Professional Coach Training?